Dartrisen/keras-mnist/README.md

 # keras-mnist

-Classifier for handwritten digits from the famous MNIST dataset
+Classifier for handwritten digits from the famous MNIST dataset.
+Each image in the MNIST dataset is 28x28 and contains a centered, grayscale digit.
+Our CNN will take an image and output one of 10 possible classes (one for each digit).

 ## Instructions